chandojo/climbbeta/README.md

 To change from Local to Production settings, comment __Local__ line in `/climbbeta/settings/__init__.py` and uncomment __Production__.

 ## Testing
-To run tests in Python backend:
+To run tests for Django:
 1. `cd climbbeta` (root folder)
 2. `python manage.py test`

+To run test for React:
+`npm test`

 ## Contributing